Skip to content

 There is a range of software to choose from.
 However, if you are looking at animating professionally, learn to use industry-standard software that major studios are using.
 It will increase your chances of getting hired.

 At CG Spectrum, students learn 2D animation with the use Toon Boom Harmony.
-“It’s amazing software,” says Mike Wiesmeier who used Harmony when he worked on F is for Family.
+“It’s amazing software,” says Mike Wiesmeier, who used Harmony when he worked on F is for Family.
 “You can do everything in it besides editing.
-Rough animation, colouring, effects… You can animate sparks in the air, and then make them glow.
+Rough animation, coloring, effects… You can animate sparks in the air and then make them glow.
 It’s a node system, so it’s visually clear what you’re building.
-Many productions are using Harmony, it’s the industry leader.”
+Many productions are using Harmony; it’s the industry leader.”

 Software commonly used by professionals include: